How to Install NFS on Ubuntu

 Search the output for the IP address you added:

-Checking status of UFW firewall to confirm the addition of the exception
+Checking UFW firewall status to confirm the clients can access NFS.

-Perform the following steps on all the computers you wish to set up as clients for sharing.
+Perform the following steps on all the machines you wish to set up as clients for sharing.

 sudo apt update